Analysis of the multi-dimensional semi-discrete Active Flux method using the Fourier transform: Numerical examples

+The aim of this test is to show experimentally that a discrete steady state is indeed parallel to \eqref{fig:vortexstatdiv}, and we deliberately choose a setup involving many different Fourier modes.
+First, one needs to wait until the setup becomes stationary.
+Then, instead of computing the Fourier transform, we compute the values of the discrete divergences \eqref{eq:fourierVelAverage}--\eqref{eq:fourierdiv7}.

+Figure \ref{fig:vortexstat} demonstrates that the setup becomes stationary in all variables at about $t = 100$.
+Unsurprisingly this happens later for finer grids (less numerical diffusion) and the stationary state is also closer to the initial one.
 Figure \ref{fig:vortexstatdiv} shows the time evolution of the discrete divergences \eqref{eq:fourierVelAverage}--\eqref{eq:fourierdiv7} (\eqref{eq:discreteStatStatesVelocity1}--\eqref{eq:discreteStatStatesVelocity4}) on a grid of $50 \times 50$.
 As our datum is not well-prepared, they are not zero initially, but as the setup becomes stationary, they attain values at the level of machine precision.
 This indicates that $\ker \mathcal E$ is indeed one-dimensional and parallel to \eqref{fig:vortexstatdiv}.
-Additionally, the Figure shows the time evolution of a different divergence discretization
+For comparison, the Figure shows the time evolution of a different divergence discretization

 that corresponds to

 which can be observed to become stationary (as the entire setup) but not to decay to machine zero.